GLOBAL MARKETS-Asian shares, oil buoyant on economic revival hopes

 By Swati Pandey

-SYDNEY, Feb 8 (Reuters) - Asian shares hovered near record highs on Monday while oil edged closer to $60 a barrel on hopes a $1.9 trillion COVID-19 aid package will be passed by U.S. lawmakers as soon as this month just as coronavirus vaccines are being rolled out globally.
+SYDNEY, Feb 8 (Reuters) - Asian shares hovered near record highs on Monday while oil surpassed $60 a barrel on hopes a $1.9 trillion COVID-19 aid package will be passed by U.S. lawmakers as soon as this month just as coronavirus vaccines are being rolled out globally.

+In a sign Europe and U.S. markets would start strong, eurostoxx futures and Germany's DAX rose 0.7% each, while London's FTSE futures added 0.6%.
+E-mini futures for the S&P 500 were up 0.4% in early Asian trading.

+The mood was upbeat in Asia with all major indexes clocking gains.

-MSCI's broadest index of Asia-Pacific shares outside Japan was last up 0.3% at 717.2 after climbing as high as 730.16 late last month.
+MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.5% to 721.11, not far from an all-time high of 730.16 touched late last month.

-Japan's Nikkei jumped 2% while Australian shares advanced 0.8% led by technology and mining shares.
-Chinese shares were mildly positive with the blue-chip CSI300 index up 0.1%.
+Japan's Nikkei jumped about 2% while Australian shares ended 0.6% higher.
+Chinese shares advanced with the blue-chip CSI300 index up 1.3%.

-Hopes of a quicker economic revival and supply curbs by producer group OPEC and its allies pushed oil to its highest level in a year as it edged near $60 a barrel.
+Hopes of a quicker economic revival and supply curbs by producer group OPEC and its allies pushed oil to its highest level in a year as it crossed $60 a barrel.

 Global equity markets have scaled record highs in recent days on hopes of faster economic revival led by successful vaccine rollouts and expectations of a large U.S. pandemic relief package.